 Your Muscles Make You Smarter

 Some people say the brain is like a muscle and requires exercise, and this is true.
 Still, even your skeletal muscle has a great effect on brain function and the aging process.
 We all know exercise is critical for health maintenance.
-However, resistance training (e.g. weight lifting) appears to be especially helpful in staying young.
+However, resistance training, such as weightlifting, appears to be especially helpful in staying young.

 When you think of someone who is old, you think of them as being frail.
 This is because as people age they lose muscle mass.
 This goes along with a loss of muscle power, endurance and vigor.
 A loss of cognitive function also happens.